djanka2/blockSQP/README.md

 Introduction
 ============
-blockSQP is a sequential quadratic programming method for the solution of nonlinear, nonconvex optimization problems.
+blockSQP is a sequential quadratic programming method for finding local solutions of nonlinear, nonconvex optimization problems.
 It is particularly suited for
 ---but not limited to---problems whose Hessian matrix has block-diagonal structure such as problems arising from direct multiple shooting